axis7818/axis7818.github.io/content/blog/learning-rust.md

 **So, why is this my favorite part of using GitHub Copilot?**

 Well, because it helped me explore the error **as it related to my code specifically**.
 GitHub Copilot generally accounts for specifics to my codebase that are provided via context.
 When simply searching for error help online, the search results are independent of the code subject to the error.
 It becomes the responsibility of the programmer to translate help to their codebase.
-GitHut Copilot helps with this translation.
+GitHub Copilot helps with this translation.

-{{ admonition(type="note", icon="tip", text="The root cause of this issue turned out to be a self-referential data structure and building the returned object, `Ok((patina, render))`.") }}

 In other instances of explaining and fixing errors, GitHub Copilot would provide solutions that technically worked.
 These **technically correct** solutions fell into 3 buckets (in order of frequency):